 In addition, palliative care teams put great importance on communication between you, your family and your doctors to ensure that your needs are fully met.
-These include setting goals for your care, help with decision making and coordination of care.
+These include setting goals for your care, helping with decision-making and coordinating care.
 Palliative care is not dependent on prognosis.
 It is offered with curative and all other appropriate forms of medical treatment.

-Any patient with serious illness whose quality of life could be improved, including those with:
+Any patient can receive palliative care who has a serious illness and whose quality of life could be improved, including those with:

 Palliative care can also be beneficial to patients who have a serious illness and other serious health condition(s) and are facing/have faced:

-- Two or more hospital readmissions for chronic illness within 3 months
+Two or more hospital readmissions for chronic illness within three months

-- Pain and symptom control: Your palliative care team identifies your sources of pain and discomfort.
-These may include problems with breathing, fatigue, depression, insomnia (trouble sleeping), bowel or bladder.
+Your palliative care team identifies your sources of pain and discomfort.
+These may include problems with breathing, fatigue, depression, insomnia, bowel or bladder.
 The team will provide treatments that can offer relief.
 These might include medicines, along with massage therapy or relaxation techniques.

-- Communication and coordination: Palliative care teams put great importance on communication between you, your family and your doctors to ensure that your needs are fully met.
-These include setting goals for your care, help with decision making and coordination of care.
+Palliative care teams put great importance on communication between you, your family and your doctors to ensure that your needs are fully met.
+These include setting goals for your care, helping with decision-making and coordinating care.

-- Emotional support: Palliative care focuses on the entire person, not just the illness.
-The team members caring for you address social, psychological, emotional or spiritual needs you may have.
+Palliative care focuses on the entire person, not just the illness.
+The team members caring for you address any social, psychological, emotional or spiritual needs you may have.

-- Family/caregiver support: Caregivers bear a great deal of stress too, so the palliative care team supports them as well.
-This focused attention helps ease some of the strain and can help with decision making.
+Caregivers bear a great deal of stress, too, so the palliative care team supports them as well.
+This focused attention helps ease some of the strain and can help with decision-making.